$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Introduction

 \section{Introduction}

-The standard cosmological model, \ac{LCDM}, has been remarkably successful in reproducing the large-scale properties of the Universe, from the anisotropies of the \ac{CMB} to the distribution of galaxies at low redshift~\citep{Peebles1980,Peebles_2003}.
-It is built on the assumptions of statistical homogeneity and isotropy, which imply the Friedmann–Robertson–Walker metric, and on general relativity to describe the dynamics of space-time.
+The standard cosmological model, \ac{LCDM}, reproduces the large-scale properties of the Universe, from the anisotropies of the \ac{CMB} to the distribution of galaxies at low redshift~\citep{Peebles1980,Peebles_2003}.
+It is built on the assumptions of statistical homogeneity and isotropy, which imply the Friedmann--Robertson--Walker metric, and on general relativity to describe the dynamics of space-time.
 The dominant energy components are cold dark matter and a cosmological constant $\Lambda$, which provide a minimal framework that explains a wide range of observations with only a handful of parameters.

-Despite its successes, \ac{LCDM} may not capture every aspect of cosmic structure and must be tested with independent observables that probe different physical regimes~\citep{Perivolaropoulos_2022,Secrest_2022,cosmoverse}.
+Despite its successes, \ac{LCDM} must be tested with independent observables that probe different physical regimes~\citep{Perivolaropoulos_2022,Secrest_2022,cosmoverse}.
 One of its predictions is the rate at which density perturbations grow under gravity, commonly referred to as the growth rate of structure.
-In the linear regime, the growth rate follows a simple dependence on the matter density, $f \approx \Omega_{\rm m}^{0.55}$~\citep{Bouchet_1995,Wang_1998}.
+In the linear regime, the growth rate follows a simple dependence on the matter density, $f \approx \Om^{0.55}$~\citep{Bouchet_1995,Wang_1998}.
 Departures from this relation would indicate physics beyond the standard model, such as modifications to gravity or dark energy (e.g.~\citealt{Dvali_2000, Linder_2007}).

 The growth rate is sometimes measured in combination with the parameter $\sigma_8$, which describes the amplitude of density fluctuations on $8~\Mpch$ scales, in the form of $f\sigma_8$.
-Weak lensing surveys are primarily sensitive to the degenerate combination of $\sigma_8$ and $\Omega_{\rm m}$, and constraints are therefore commonly expressed through $S_8 \equiv \sigma_8 \sqrt{\Omega_{\rm m}/0.3}$~\citep{Mandelbaum_2018}.
-Over the past decade these surveys have systematically reported lower values of $S_8$ than those inferred from the cosmic microwave background by the \textit{Planck} experiment~\citep{Planck_2020_cosmo}, giving rise to the so-called $S_8$ tension~\citep{Heymans_2013,Hikage_2019,Asgari_2021,DES_Y3,DES_KIDS,Carlos_2024,Wright_2025,Gomes_2025}.
+Weak lensing surveys are primarily sensitive to the degenerate combination of $\sigma_8$ and $\Om$, and constraints are therefore commonly expressed through $S_8 \equiv \sigma_8 \sqrt{\Om/0.3}$~\citep{Mandelbaum_2018}.
+Over the past decade these surveys have systematically reported lower values of $S_8$ than those inferred from the cosmic microwave background by the \textit{Planck} experiment~\citep{Planck_2020_cosmo}, giving rise to the $S_8$ tension~\citep{Heymans_2013,Hikage_2019,Asgari_2021,DES_Y3,DES_KIDS,Carlos_2024,Wright_2025,Gomes_2025}.
 Independent low-redshift probes of $S_8$ are therefore essential to establish whether this discrepancy reflects new physics or residual systematics.